lightning/bolts/11-payment-encoding.md

 possible.

-A writer MAY include one `c` field, which MUST be set to the minimum `cltv_expiry` it will accept for the last htlc.
+A writer MAY include one `c` field, which MUST be set to the minimum `cltv_expiry` it will accept for the last HTLC in the route.

 A writer MAY include one `n` field, which MUST be set to the public key used to create the `signature`.